WorklnProgress/ChatServer/README.md

 	java -jar chat_server-1.0-SNAPSHOT-fat.jar -conf common.conf
 4) You can run many instances of the server at different ports on localhost.
 E.g. java -jar chat_server-1.0-SNAPSHOT-fat.jar -conf conf1.conf
+5) You can then go to http://localhost:8082/chat/index.html or http://localhost:8081/chat/index.html
+	to access the client.

 Time permitting, further plans that I had: